vijpandaturtle/yum-pizza-portfolio/README.md

 ### About The Project

-This project is z based on Website Performance Optimization lesson by Udacity.
+This project is based on Website Performance Optimization.
 It consists of two parts
 ```
 1. PageSpeedInsights Score
 2. 60 fps Project